Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Introduction

-Current methods of ensuring the safety of a learned policy can provide guarantees but typically require knowledge of the safety specifications.
-For example, discriminator methods ~\cite{bharadhwaj2021conservative,srinivasan2020learning,xie2022when} assume access to a safety oracle during the training process and are prone to constraint violations as the discriminators learn.
-Gaussian process methods\cite{turchetta2016safe,wachi2020safe} require strong assumptions about the underlying safety function (e.g., smoothness) and must be able to observe its true value.
-Shielding based methods ~\cite{alshiekh2018safe,bastani2021safe,Li2019RobustMP} enforce that executed actions are safe before they are executed.
-They do this through measuring the safety of an action before it is executed, and modifying it to fit some safety definition.
-These assumptions limit the performance of the learned policy or slow down the training process by requiring hand-labeling of safety data.
-Therefore, there is a need for learning algorithms that do not require explicitly defined constraints.
-But how can we define safety without direct knowledge of the constraints?
+Current methods of ensuring the safety of an agent in decision making problems can provide safety guarantees but encounter a fundamental problem: they typically require prior knowledge of the safety specifications of the agent’s environment.
+For example, approaches based on control barrier functions\cite{ames_control_2019} or backward reachable tubes\cite{bansal_hamilton-jacobi_2017} reason about states and actions that could violate the known safety constraints in the future.
+In safe reinforcement learning \cite{brunke2022safe}, discriminator methods~\cite{bharadhwaj2021conservative,srinivasan2020learning,xie2022when} assume access to a safety oracle during the training process and are prone to taking unsafe actions as their discriminators learn.
+Gaussian process methods\cite{turchetta2016safe,wachi2020safe} require strong assumptions about the underlying safety function (e.g., smoothness) and must be able to observe its true value for feedback.
+Shielding methods~\cite{alshiekh2018safe,bastani2021safe,Li2019RobustMP} project unsafe actions back to safety.
+All of these methods require access to ground truth safety information, be it at runtime, or during development to label data.
+Instead, this paper investigates an alternative method of acquiring safety feedback.

-Consider a state space divided into a safe and unsafe set, $\safe$ and $\unsafe$.
-Our key assumption is that $\unsafe$ is invariant, which captures the class of safety issues that cannot be autonomously ``un-done'' (e.g., damaging the robot or environment, rolling over such that the wheels/legs cannot contact the ground, running out of fuel).
-This assumption will enable the use of \textit{reversibility} as a proxy for safety ~\cite{kruusmaa2007dont}.
+In particular, this paper focuses on problems where it is impossible to recover from a violation of the safety constraints, i.e. the unsafe state space is positive invariant.
+This class of problem divides the state space into $\safe$ where the constraints are satisfied, and $\unsafe$ where at least one is not.
+While stringent, this assumption yields a clean separation between $\safe$ and $\unsafe$ that makes \textit{reversibility} a well-defined proxy for safety~\cite{kruusmaa2007dont}.
 A reversibility between two states means that sequences of actions exist that transition an agent between those states, in both directions.
-Since $\unsafe$ is invariant, establishing a reversibility also establishes that both states belong to the same set.
+Since $\unsafe$ is positive invariant, establishing a reversibility also establishes that both states belong to the same set.
 Further, establishing a chain of reversibilities to a known safe set also establishes the safety of every state in the reversibility chain.